-Note: Provision for impairment of RMB752,000 (2020: nil) was recognised for the amount by which the carrying amount of the inventories exceeds its net realisable value, and was recorded in "cost of sales" in the consolidated statement of profit or loss and other comprehensive income.
+Note: Provision for impairment was recognised for the amount by which the carrying amount of the inventories exceeds its net realisable value, and was recorded in "cost of sales" in the consolidated statement of profit or loss and other comprehensive income.
+No provision for the impairment of inventory was recognised as at 31 December 2022 (2021: RMB752,000).
+A provision for impairment of inventories of RMB752,000 was reversed during the year ended 31 December 2022.